chseeling/rpi_cluster/README.md

 ## Booting and configuring Master node

 Insert SSD card and power up node that will become master node.
+Find the IP of the new node by checking the wifi router (there are many other ways to find the IP).
+Use putty and ssh into node using IP, user:pi, password: raspberry

     sudo raspi-config